Paul Dahlke (actor)

 Paul Victor Ernst Dahlke (12 April 1904 – 23 November 1984) was a German stage and film actor.

 Career

 Dahlke was born in Gross Streitz (today Strzezenice, Poland) near Köslin in Farther Pomerania.
 He visited school in Köslin, Stargard and passed his Abitur in Dortmund in 1922.
-Dahlke started to study at the Clausthal University of Technology and the Technical University of Berlin but also attended some lectures in German philology and dramatics.
+Dahlke started to study at the Bergakademie in Clausthal (now Clausthal University of Technology) and the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) but also attended some lectures in German philology and dramatics.